prometheusresearch/rios/docs/source/instrument_specification.rst

     :Type: String
     :Constraints: Required; Must be an `Identifier String`_
     :Description: This property uniquely identifies the data point so that it can be referred to in subsequent documents.
+It must be unique within the scope of the parent Field it is encapsulated in.

 ``description``
     :Type: String